Uganda's Museveni wins sixth term, rival alleges fraud

 Army deputy spokesman Deo Akiiki told Reuters that security officers at Wine’s house were assessing threats he could face: “So they might be preventing him in the interest of his own safety.”

+Wearing his signature hat and speaking from his rural home on Saturday evening, Museveni criticised “the elite” for problems with the national education and health systems and noted that Uganda has surplus supplies of sugar, milk and maize.

+Reprising a familiar refrain, he said he is not in government to enjoy a good life, which he has as a farmer, but rather to address historical challenges.

-The government ordered the internet shut off the day before the vote and has not yet restored it.
-[L1N2JO2G4]
+The government banned all social media and messaging apps on Tuesday.
+On Wednesday it ordered the internet shut off and has not yet restored it.

 ‘THEY WILL KILL US’